animeshk08/ISTE-deep-Learning-KEP/README.md

 All the material used during the KEP is included in this folder.

-> Note: The image segmentation example can be found [here](https://www.tensorflow.org/tutorials/images/segmentation)
+> Note: The image segmentation example can be found [here](https://www.tensorflow.org/tutorials/images/segmentation) and you can play with Nvidia Gaugan [here](http://nvidia-research-mingyuliu.com/gaugan)